 The Planning Officers report concluded that as outlined within the report the National Planning Policy Framework (NPPF) and the Council's Core Strategy promoted sustainable, inclusive and mixed communities with Policy CS3.10 offering further support for schemes which addressed the requirements of vulnerable and special needs groups.
 The application site was within a sustainable location and was therefore considered to be entirely consistent with both the National and Local Planning Policy context.
-Whist objectors considered that there may be better locations for such a use, this application needed to be considered as submitted and there were no known reasons why in principle, the use would not be acceptable in this location from the planning perspective.
+Whist objectors considered to be considered as submitted and there were no known reasons why in principle, the use would not be acceptable in this location from the planning perspective.